Averydimbulb79/GPCH_kanban/README.md

 Archived cards are excluded from the five dashboard count boxes.

-The dashboard therefore continues to represent current active workload rather than historical volume.
+The dashboard counts therefore represent current active workload rather than historical records.

 ---